IBM/kif/docs/tutorial.md

 !!! note

-    Every KIF data-model object can be decomposed into a sequence of arguments.
-The `(subj, (prop, value))` pattern above decomposes the statement into a subject part `subj` and a value-snak part, which itself is decomposed into a property part `prop` and a value part `value`.
+    Every KIF data-model object can be decomposed into a sequence of components.
+The tuple pattern `(subj, (prop, value))` above decomposes the statement into a subject part `subj` and a value-snak part, which itself is decomposed into a property part `prop` and a value part `value`.
 We could also have written:

     ```py
     for stmt in it: